If you follow the blog on Instagram you may have heard about my the personal challenge I set myself to upcycle two of my husband’s old dress shirts.

 I then improvised the other shapes.
 So for example using the outline of a little container I keep safety pins in to cut out the blue fabric for his tummy.

 I added the eyes (buttons), ears and nose (embroidery thread) before I put the fabric right sides together and sewed a straight stitch along the edges (leaving a gap to turn him inside out and stuff him (I used some stuffing from an old cushion I don’t like anymore).
 Then I stitched up the opening by hand.

 I asked folk on Instagram and Facebook to name him for me.
 I got a number of great suggestions one of which was Eric – so that’s his new name: Eric the Bear.

 Upcycled Men’s Shirt: Pouches

 I’ve been practicing making different kinds of pouches lately (I’m just newly back into sewing after about a decade’s break – can you tell?).

 So I made one zippered pouch (using fusible fleece to give it some shape) and one smaller button up pouch using the wrist area of the stripy shirt (so the little button that closes the sleeve above the cuff is what closes it.)

 The button up one is a bit floppy if I’m honest as I didn’t reinforce it with anything but it’s okay for keeping loyalty cards that I don’t use often in one place and not bulking out my wallet!

 Upcycled Men’s Shirt: Ladies Collar Accessories

 So it’s pretty obvious which bit of the shirts I made these from!
-They are still collars but I’ve decorated them with faux pearls and some left over lace.
+This is a great way to use the collars by decorating them with faux pearls and some left over lace.
 I think they will look nice as an accessory with a plain black top or dress.
 What do you think?